Donald Braithwaite

-Donald "Don" Braithwaite BEM (1936–2017) was a former professional boxer from Caerphilly, Wales, who competed in the flyweight division during his career.
+Donald Graham Braithwaite BEM (1936 – 16 March 2017) was a Welsh professional boxer from Caerphilly, Wales, who competed in the flyweight division during his career.
 As an amateur he represented Wales as a flyweight in the 1958 British Empire and Commonwealth Games winning a bronze medal.
 Donald become a Medallist of the Order of the British Empire in the Queens birthday honours 2015 for services to boxing, the opportunities he's provided for youngsters and his support for a variety of charities, Don was also awarded a lifetime fellowship member of Swansea University for his support in research for brain injury in sport.

+Braithwaite died on 16 March 2017, at the age 80–81.

 Boxing career

 Amateur years

 Braithwaite was born in Wales in 1936.
 He began boxing as an amateur at the age of 12 and in 1958 he was selected to represent Wales at the British Empire and Commonwealth games which was held in Cardiff in his home country.
 At the Games Braithwaite was drawn against Rhodesian fighter William Pretorius in his first round.
 Braithwaite beat Pretorius on points, which saw him face Scotland's Jackie Brown in the semi-finals.
 Braithwaite was beaten on points, and Brown went on to win his final bout to take the gold medal.
 Despite losing against Brown, there were no third place eliminator, and both he and Ireland's Peter Lavery were awarded the bronze medal.